 In practice, this means that when a shopper goes to Amazon themselves and finds and buys your product, you pay a 15% fee.
-If you send the shopper directly to Amazon via an advertisement or newsletter, you only pays 5%.
+If you send the shopper directly to Amazon via an advertisement or newsletter, you only pay 5%.

 Amazon's goal?
 Stopping brands from investing in their D2C website and selling more on Amazon. (source: Marketplace Pulse)

-1. Amazon Price Optimisation
+1. Amazon Price Optimization

 Focus on products with high page traffic and low conversions and make sure their prices are competitive.
 Amazon wants to show shoppers the most relevant and best-priced products.
 Consequently, competitive pricing increases your chance of winning the buy-box.
-Winning the buy-box, in turn, leads to more sales, driving your conversion rate, improving your search ranking and so on.
+Winning the buy-box, in turn, leads to more sales, driving your conversion rate, improving your search ranking, and so on.

-You can check if prices are competitive by analysing the prices of the top three search results within the product category.
+You can check if prices are competitive by analyzing the prices of the top three search results within the product category.
 Your prices can be around 20% higher than the highest price in the search results to still be within a reasonable range (source: BigCommerce).
 If your prices are much higher or much lower, you might need to rethink your pricing strategy.

 Prices on Amazon can change on average once every 10 minutes, making it a challenge to maintain a competitive price for your products at all times.
 Automated product price tracking software takes the time-consuming task of manually checking prices off your hands, saving you time and money.